codio-templates/cs-intro-python-conditionals/.guides/content/Compound-Conditional-Statements-403e.md

 ## Why Use Compound Conditionals

-Both code snippets below do the same thing: Ask if `my_var` is greater than 15 and if `my_var` is less than 20.
+Both code snippets below do the same thing — ask if `my_var` is greater than 15 and if `my_var` is less than 20.
 If both of these are true, then Python will print the value of `my_var`.

 ![compound conditional](.guides/images/compound-conditional.png)